SammyBrimberry/GoogleBigQuery_attritionClassification/reporting/instructions_reporting.md

 ```
 1. Using the conda/pip package manager please install Plotly
     ``` python
-    conda install plotly
+    conda install -c plotly plotly=5.3.1
     ```
+2. Check if the installation was successful
+    ```python
+    conda list plotly
+    ```
 # Interactive Reporting Tutorial
-In this tutorial we will review how to create interactive charts using a pythonic package from our PyViz platform, Plotly
+In this tutorial we will review how to create interactive charts using a pythonic package from our PyViz platform, Plotly.

-    **Note:** Plotly also has packages for R and JavaScript, making it a versatile and flexible open source solution that can be deployed across many business units.
+**Note:** Plotly also has methods for R and JavaScript, making it a versatile and flexible open source solution that can be deployed across many business units.

+Plotly is one of the best open source reporting tools on the market.
+Plotly charts are interactive, allowing users to hover over values, zoom in and out of graphs, and identify outliers.
+Built on top of plotly.js, plotly.py is a high-level, declarative charting library. plotly.js ships with over 30 chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.

+## Loading in Data

+## Exploratory Analysis of Attrition